-With Identity Firewall (IDFW) features an NSX administrator can create Active Directory user-based Distributed Firewall (DFW) rules.
+Identity Firewall (IDFW) features allow an NSX administrator to create Active Directory user-based Distributed Firewall (DFW) rules.

-IDFW can be used for Virtual Desktops (VDI) or Remote desktop sessions (RDSH support), enabling simultaneous log ins by multiple users, user application access based on requirements, and the ability to maintain independent user environments.
+IDFW can be used for Virtual Desktops (VDI) or Remote desktop session (RDSH support), enabling simultaneous logins by multiple users, user application access based on requirements, and the ability to maintain independent user environments.
 VDI management systems control what users are granted access to the VDI virtual machines.
-NSX-T controls access to the destination servers from the source virtual machine (VM), which has IDFW enabled.
-With RDSH, administrators create security groups with different users in Active Directory (AD), and allow or deny those users access to an application server based on their role.
-For example, Human Resources and Engineering can connect to the same RDSH server, and have access to different applications from that server.
+NSX-T controls access to the destination servers from the source VM.
+IDFW is processed at the source VM.
+With RDSH administrators create security groups with different users in Active Directory (AD), and allow or deny those users access to an application server based on their role.
+For example, the Human Resources and Engineering can connect to the same RDSH server and have access to different applications from that server.

 A high level overview of the IDFW configuration workflow begins with preparing the infrastructure.
-Preparation includes the administrator installing the host preparation components on each protected cluster, and setting up Active Directory synchronization so that NSX can consume AD users and groups.
-Next, IDFW must know which desktop an Active Directory user logs on to in to apply IDFW rules.
-When network events are generated by a user, the thin agent installed with VMware Tools on the VM gathers and forwards the information, and sends it to the context engine.
-This information is used to provide enforcement for the distributed firewall.
+This includes the administrator installing the host preparation components on each protected cluster, and setting up Active Directory synchronization so that NSX can consume AD users and groups.
+Next, IDFW must know which desktop an Active Directory user logs onto in order to apply IDFW rules.
+When network events are generated by a user, the thin agent installed with VMware Tools on the VM, gathers the information and forwards the information and sends it to the Context Engine.
+This information is used to provide enforcement for the Distributed Firewall.

 - A user logs in to a VM and starts a network connection, by opening Skype or Outlook.